Center on Halsted

-Center on Halsted is a lesbian, gay, bisexual, and transgender (LGBT) community center in Chicago, Illinois.
-Kim Fountain serves as Chief Operating Officer.
+Center on Halsted is a lesbian, gay, bisexual, and transgender (LGBTQ) community center in Chicago, Illinois.

 The center is located in the Lakeview neighborhood on the corner of Halsted Street and Waveland, attached to Whole Foods Market.
 It is open every day from 8 am to 9 pm.
 Patrons participate in the diverse public programs and social services offered at Center on Halsted — ranging from volleyball and cooking classes to rapid HIV testing and group therapy.

 History

 In 1973, Gay Horizons was established by a group of volunteers.
 Over time, the organization evolved and changed its name to Horizons Community Services, becoming a comprehensive LGBT social services agency.
 In 2003, Horizons Community Services was renamed Center on Halsted.
 The core programming of Horizons Community Services remained while new services were envisioned and realized.

 After a $20-million capital campaign involving 2,000 donors, Center on Halsted opened its 175000 sqft Leadership in Energy and Environmental Design-certified building in 2007 with Whole Foods as an anchor tenant and two levels of underground parking.
 A major contributor was Miriam Hoover (of The Hoover Company) who donated $1 million.

 Major funding for the center came through private/corporate donations, with additional funding and support from the City of Chicago.
 The support of Chicago's then-mayor was recognized by the construction of the Richard M. Daley Rooftop Garden.

 In 2019, after protests about the previous security firm employed by the Center on Halsted, the organization changed security vendors.